 I do have a couple of reservations about the lemondrop — all is not perfect, but all is seldom perfect.
 Size and cost considerations of course mean that compromises get made.
 In the case of the lemondrop, they’re pretty reasonable concessions, but they are concessions nevertheless.
 First is the use of 1/8″ mini jacks for all of the I/O. Yes, I know lots of products do it nowadays, and I should probably just get with the program.
 But, 1/8″ mini jacks aren’t known for being the most robust connectors on the planet.
 Second, I’m not a big fan of micro-SD cards as they’re fragile and easy to lose.
 That said, the included 32GB card is of excellent quality.
 My final gripes revolve around the USB port.
 First, the USB port provides for power connection only.
 I’d much rather have seen a LiPo battery as the primary power source that could be charged with over USB, and I’d also have been happier if the USB port functioned as a class-compliant MIDI/audio interface, or at least provided access to the SD card so that samples could be dropped onto the card without having to remove it an plug it into my computer.
 Obviously, I realized that “correcting” these issues would result in a larger and more expensive synth, and they’re not “show-stoppers” for me, especially given the sub-400-US dollar pricetag.

 Look for a “late to the party” video on the lemondrop in the future.
-In the mean time, you can watch these (again, if you watched them the first time I mentioned the lemondrop), and of course, you can check out my music on bandcamp.
+In the mean time, you can watch these (again, if you watched them the first time I mentioned the lemondrop).